 - Winner receives $1,000 and publication in BOMB Magazine.

-- Simultaneous submissions permitted, but fee is not transferable.
+- Simultaneous submissions are okay, but reading fee is not transferable.

 - Work must be previously unpublished.

 - Reading Fee: $20.
 Includes a free one-year subscription to BOMB for US entrants.